 The more nerves practice, the more efficient they become

-We are facing a dilemma.
-Either we tolerate pain and let the nerves improve at transmitting signals related to pain…or we just take a ‘painkiller’ to limit how active these nerves become.
+With what I have learned I can now make more educated choices.
+Either I tolerate pain and let the nerves improve at transmitting signals related to pain…or just take a ‘painkiller’ to limit how active these nerves become.
 From now on, I choose to prevent these nerves from becoming over-achievers.

 Now, I know some ongoing pain doesn’t go away just by taking a painkiller.
 When medication doesn’t affect pain, that is a good sign that nerve signals are not driving the pain.
 You know what else is involved?
 The brain, but I’ll leave it to our science team to explain that.